-Unvested Employee Shares are forfeited upon the giving or receiving of notice of termination of employment or service relationship in accordance with the Articles of the Company (prior to IPO, and in accordance with the Vesting Agreements post-IPO) and 2020 Plan.
+Unvested Employee Shares are forfeited upon the termination of employment or service relationship in accordance with the process set out in the Articles of the Company prior to IPO, and in accordance with the process set out in the Vesting Agreements post-IPO and 2020 Plan, or in the case of the SIP Plan, SIP shares in accordance with the rules of the SIP Plan.
 Before IPO, the forfeited shares were converted into deferred shares, with a repurchase right for a nominal amount in favor of the Company.
-As of December 31, 2020, the Company repurchased 1,509,384 deferred shares with the consideration of £0.01 to each holder for all of the deferred shares held by that holder.
-As part of the Company's reorganization, 109,058 outstanding deferred shares immediately before the IPO were cancelled upon IPO, and a single deferred share with a nominal value of £92,451.851 in the capital of the Company was created.
-As of December 31, 2021, the Company had one deferred share which could be repurchased by the Company at any time for nil consideration.
+As of December 31, 2020, the Company repurchased 1,509,384 deferred shares for consideration of £0.01 to each holder for all of the deferred shares held by that holder.
+As part of the Company's reorganization, 109,058 outstanding deferred shares in existence immediately before the IPO were cancelled upon the IPO, and a single deferred share with a nominal value of £92,451.851 in the capital of the Company was created.
+As of December 31, 2022, the Company had one deferred share which could be repurchased by the Company at any time for nil consideration.
+SIP shares forfeited under the rules of the SIP Plan are made available under the ESPP for future issuances.
+In accordance with the relevant Vesting Agreements, in 2022 we cancelled 6,036 shares that were held by employees who left employment with the Company since the IPO.

 The Company measures all share-based awards using the fair value on the date of grant and recognizes compensation expense for those awards over the requisite service period, which is generally the vesting period of the respective award.
-The Company has granted Employee Shares to employees and non-employees with service-based conditions and records expense for these awards using the straight-line method.

-A summary of the changes in the Company's unvested ordinary shares from December 31, 2019 through December 31, 2021 are as follows:
+The Company has granted Employee Shares to employees and non-employees with service-based conditions and SIP Shares to employees with service-based conditions, and in both cases records expense for these awards using the straight-line method.
+A summary of the changes in the Company's unvested ordinary shares from December 31, 2020 through December 31, 2022 are as follows:

-Number of unvested ordinary shares avo grai ighted erage nt date value
+Number of unvested ordinary shares Weighted average grant date fair value

-Unvested ordinary shares as of December 31, 2019 1,727,874 \$ 2.96

-Granted 1,993,503 \$ 7.58

-Vested (746,095) \$ 3.44

-Forfeited (137,790) \$ 3.46

 Unvested ordinary shares as of December 31, 2020 2,837,492 \$ 6.38

 Granted

-Vested (916,172) \$ 5.61
+Vested (916,172) 5.61

-Forfeited (18,262) \$ 6.80
+Forfeited (18,262) 6.80

 Unvested ordinary shares as of December 31, 2021 1,903,058 \$ 6.43

+Granted 356,566 2.86

+Vested (915,817) 5.29

+Forfeited (49,004) 3.53

+Unvested ordinary shares as of December 31, 2022 1,294,803 \$ 4.89

-As of December 31, 2021 and 2020, there was \$11.3 million and \$17.4 million of unrecognized compensation costs related to unvested Employee Shares outstanding, which is expected to be recognized over a weighted-average period of 2.6 years and 3.1 years, respectively.
+As of December 31, 2022 and 2021, there was \$6.1 million and \$11.3 million of unrecognized compensation costs related to unvested Employee Shares outstanding, which is expected to be recognized over a weighted-average period of 1.8 years and 2.6 years, respectively.